Tuition - Does tuition insurance cover pre-existing conditions?

 C. A loss is due to the death of the insured student.

 If there is a chronic condition, you may want to have your child see their general practitioner and get it on their record that they were fit to attend school prior to classes beginning.

 What is a pre-existing medical condition?

-An illness or injury that the student was seeking or receiving treatment for or was actively exhibiting symptoms of within 60 days* prior to the effective date of the plan.
-Please also note that you may still be covered for losses caused by reasons other than those related to a pre-existing medical condition.
+An illness or injury that the student was seeking or receiving treatment for or was actively exhibiting symptoms of within 60 days* prior to the purchase date of the plan.
+Please also note that you may still be protected for losses caused by reasons other than those related to a pre-existing medical condition.
 See the Certificate of Insurance/Plan for details.

-For chronic medical conditions, such as diabetes or severe anxiety, as long as there is no change in symptoms, treatment, or medication within 60 days* prior to the plan’s effective date we would not consider the condition as pre-existing.
-Therefore, routine treatment or routine medication being sought for a controlled condition would not be deemed pre-existing unless there was a change in the condition within 60 days* prior to the plan’s effective date.
+For medical conditions, such as diabetes or severe anxiety, as long as there is no change in symptoms, treatment, or medication within 60 days* prior to the plan’s purchase date we would not consider the condition as pre-existing.
+Therefore, routine treatment or routine medication being sought for a controlled condition would not be deemed pre-existing unless there was a change in the condition within 60 days* prior to the plan’s purchase date.

 (You can view a sample tuition plan by clicking here.
 The plan you receive does depend on the state your student will be living in, so just be sure to select the correct state to get an accurate plan.)